blue-build/cli/templates/modules/containerfile/README.md

       - subroutine
 ```

-The `COPY` from the `snippets` will always come before the `containerfiles` "example" and "subroutine".
+In the example above, the `COPY` from the `snippets` will always come before the `containerfiles` "example" and "subroutine".